 About Schauer Thai Massage School

-Schauer Thai Massage School is available to teach worldwide Thai Massage Certified Courses as well as offers Retreats in Cuba, Morocco, Bali and Thailand.
+Schauer Thai Massage School is available to teach worldwide Thai Massage Certified Courses as well as offers Retreats in Austria, Cuba, Morocco, Greece, Bali and Thailand.

 Schauer Thai Massage School uses the VAK teaching method.